 Les Super Glissades St-Jean-de-Matha is constantly evolving and improving.
 Operating for more than 25 years, Les Super Glissades are frequently inspected and corrected when needed to assure maximum safe and pleasant slides.
 Furthermore, each track has an automated security gate with a preset timer and a magic eye.
 When a slide starts, the magic eye catches the move which automatically closes the gate.
 It is also possible to manually change in an allowed time for each slide in case of emergency.

-A total of 30 tracks frilled the mountain on both hills.
-The tubing section offers slower and more user-friendly tracks, while the rafting section offers tracks that reach close to 100 km/h, which makes them the fastest slides in Quebec.
+A total of 30 tracks adorn the mountain on both sides.
+The tubing section offers slower and more user-friendly tracks, while the rafting section offers tracks that reach close to 100 km/h, making them the fastest slides in Quebec.
 Note that the size required to access the rafting section is 1.25 meters.The tubing and rafting tracks reach a high of 90 feet and spread over a distance from 400 feet (track 1) to 1200 feet (track 26).

 Tubes of Super Glissades

 Tubes are covered with a uniform material making the downhill more stable.
 Two handles fixed on each side allow sliders to hold on in place during the slide.

 Super Glissades Team

 Monitors criss-cross the bottom of the tracks and look after them to be quickly evacuated.
 They have megaphones to ensure the efficacy of the communication with sliders.
 They can also contact the security gates attendants (observation towers) to forbid access to a congested track and with the center responsible, first aid worker or admission in case of emergency.